RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

   an "accumulate" would place the burden on us to specify the accumulation behavior for each new opcode to be defined and it may not always be obvious, how this should be done.
 We'll see...for the time being, only "override" and "levels_are_busses" are implemented.
 This feature totally alters the signal flow and is quite a big deal.
+When a waveshaper is set up in a group or globally, this will now also allow intermodulation distortion between the regions, such that playing of powerchords becomes a possibility.

 - param_range: Decides, whether or not parameters should be restricted to the range specified by sfz.
 Possible values could be "sfz1" or "clipped", "free".
 Perhaps there could also be some mode